nidhikunaljha/nidhikunaljha.github.io/_posts/2019-03-09-alzheimer.md

 The two main microscopic feature associated of the AD are:

-* Extracellular amyloid plagues, consisting of amorphous extracellular deposits of beta-amyloid proteins known as *Aβ*  .
+* Extracellular amyloid plaques, consisting of amorphous extracellular deposits of beta-amyloid proteins known as *Aβ*  .
 Excessive *Aβ* formation results in neurotoxicity.
 * Intracellular neurofibrillary tangles comprising filaments of phosphorylated form of a microtubule-associated protein *τ*

 Other neurotransmitter like glutamate and neuro peptide are also affected in AD.